SokoloffMaxim/ai-103-study-guide/README.md

 This repository contains my personal study notes for **Exam AI-103: Developing AI Apps and Agents on Azure**.

+A browser-friendly version of the study guide is published on [SokolovTech](https://sokolovtech.com/management/134-azure-ai-103-exam-study-guide-developing-ai-apps-and-agents-on-azure), while this repository keeps the markdown source, chapter structure, and future lab materials.

 The goal is not to copy Microsoft Learn or create another generic certification dump.
 Instead, this repo is my structured way of breaking down the AI-103 objectives into practical notes, examples, design patterns, and exam-focused reminders.

 AI-103 focuses on building modern AI applications and agents on Azure, especially around **Microsoft Foundry**, generative AI, retrieval-augmented generation, agentic workflows, multimodal AI, language services, search, and Responsible AI.